 What you need to know

 - Published reports suggest that SARS-CoV-2 can cause a mild follicular conjunctivitis otherwise indistinguishable from other viral causes, and possibly be transmitted by aerosol contact with conjunctiva.
-Practically any patient seen by an ophthalmologist could be infected with SARS-CoV-2, regardless of presenting diagnosis, risk factors, indication for visit or geographic location.
+Any patient seen by an ophthalmologist right nocurrentlyw could be infected with SARS-CoV-2, regardless of presenting diagnosis, risk factors, indication for visit, or geographic location.

 - SARS-CoV-2 is susceptible to the same alcohol- and bleach-based disinfectants that ophthalmologists commonly use to disinfect ophthalmic instruments and office furniture.
 To prevent SARS-CoV-2 transmission, the same disinfection practices already used to prevent office-based spread of other viral pathogens are recommended before and after every patient encounter.

-- The Academy and federal officials strongly recommend protection for the mouth, nose and eyes when caring for patients potentially infected with SARS-CoV-2.
+- The Academy and federal officials strongly recommend protection for the mouth, nose and eyes when caring for patients during the COVID-19 pandemic.

 SARS-CoV-2 is an enveloped, single-stranded RNA virus that causes COVID-19.
 It is highly transmissible and has a significant fatality rate, especially in the elderly and those with comorbidities such as immune suppression, respiratory disease and diabetes mellitus.
-A significant number of global fatalities have occurred, and the impact is being felt worldwide.
+Global fatalities are expected to continue to rise worldwide for at least the near future.

 Current understanding about how COVID-19 spreads is based largely on what is known about other similar coronaviruses.
 The virus is believed to spread primarily via person-to-person through respiratory droplets produced when an infected person coughs or sneezes.
+Airborne spread has been documented indoors over substantial distances, for example in participants at a ch and in those dining at an indoor .
 It also could be spread if people touch an object or surface with virus present from an infected person, and then touch their mouth, nose or eyes.
-Viral RNA has also been found in stool samples from infected patients, raising the possibility of transmission through the fecal/oral route.
+Viral RNA has also been found in stool samples from infected patients, but evidence for transmission through the fecal/oral route is lacking.

 Environmental contamination by SARS-CoV-2 is another cause for concern.
 In a study published in the New England Journal of Medicine, scientists were able to detect viable SAR-CoV-2 in aerosols up to 3 hours post-aerosolization, although in an experimental setup lacking any ventilation, and not necessarily reflecting how the virus behaves in real-life conditions.
-The study also found infectious virus could survive up to 24 hours on cardboard, up to 4 hours on copper, and up to 2 to 3 days on plastic and stainless steel.
+The study also found infectious virus remained for up to 24 hours on cardboard, 4 hours on copper, and 2 to 3 days on plastic and stainless steel.
 In another study by the CDC of the cruise ship outbreaks of COVID-19, SARS-CoV-2 RNA (not necessarily indicating infectious virus) was identified on various surfaces within cabins of passengers who tested positive, for up to 17 days after they disembarked the ship.

-In a report from the University of Nebraska, the authors used RT-PCR to test room air, personal articles and environmental surfaces for SARS-CoV-2 in the hospital rooms of COVID-19 patients.
+In a report from the University of Nebraska, the authors used RT-PCR to test room air, personal articles, and environmental surfaces for SARS-CoV-2 in the hospital rooms of COVID-19 patients.
 They found evidence of viral RNA throughout the rooms—even on windowsills and in ambient air.
-However, infectious virus could not be cultured from air samplers.
-These data emphasize the need to use personal protective equipment (PPE) meticulously, per local guidelines, and to remain vigilant in handwashing and disinfecting surfaces and materials possibly contaminated by respiratory secretions from infected patients.
+SARS-CoV-2 nucleic acid is surrounded by a lipid envelope in the intact virus.
+This envelope is highly susceptible to dessication and UV light.
+Damage to the envelope renders the virus noninfectious but still detectable by RT-PCR.
+In the Nebraska study, infectious virus could not be cultured from air samplers.
+However, these data reinforce the need to use personal protective equipment (PPE) meticulously, per local guidelines, and to remain vigilant in handwashing and disinfecting surfaces and materials possibly contaminated by respiratory secretions from infected patients.

 Personal protective equipment (PPE) for ophthalmic use

-There is consensus regarding what constitutes appropriate PPE for ophthalmologists performing ophthalmic examinations, particularly around the use of masks and goggles.
-Reports of ophthalmologist and otolaryngologist deaths, data about environmental virus contamination and increased awareness of asymptomatic and presymptomatic spread of new infections all favor mouth, nose, and eye protection.
-However, global shortages of PPE and concerns about mask effectiveness with extended wear and reuse have thus far impacted widespread adoption.
-Consequently, U.S. hospital guidance varied initially from forbidding physicians from wearing masks except in high-risk interactions, presumably for fear of shortages, to mandating all hospital staff and patients wear surgical masks to reduce asymptomatic transmission.
-In hotspots, some hospitals require all caregivers to wear N-95 masks.
-The Academy relies on expert guidance from the CDC with regards to indications for extended mask wear and reuse, but recommends that patients wear masks or face coverings and that physicians wear surgical masks and eye protection during routine ophthalmic examinations.
+There is general consensus regarding what constitutes appropriate PPE for ophthalmologists performing ophthalmic examinations, particularly around the use of masks and goggles.
+Reports of ophthalmologist deaths, data about environmental virus contamination, and increased awareness of asymptomatic and presymptomatic spread of infections all favor masks and eye protection for eye care providers and masks for patients during every clinical encounter.
+However, regional shortages of PPE remain an issue.
+The Academy relies on expert guidance from the CDC with regards to indications for extended mask wear and reuse, but recommends that patients wear masks or face coverings and that physicians wear at least surgical masks and eye protection during all ophthalmic examinations.

 Currently, there are multiple ongoing clinical trials of agents for prophylaxis or therapy for SARS-CoV-2 infection.
 In a randomized, placebo-controlled treatment trial, treatment with remdesivir led to a more rapid recovery than treatment with placebo.
-On May 1, 2020, the FDA issued an emergency use authorization for remdesivir for the treatment of suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease.
-In another study published May 8, 2020, adults with COVID-19 with a median duration of symptoms 5 days prior to treatment became PCR negative more quickly when treated with a combination of lopinavir, ritonavir, ribavirin, and interferon beta-1b, than when treated with lopinavir and ritonavir (control group).
-Both these studies suggest the potential for antiviral therapy, if given early enough in infection, to alter the course of disease.
+Subsequently, on May 1, 2020, the FDA issued an emergency use authorization (EUA) for remdesivir for the treatment of suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease.

 There are now numerous published reports of patients with COVID-19 who either presented with conjunctivitis as a first or only sign of illness or developed conjunctivitis during hospitalization for severe COVID-19 disease.
 In many of these reports, SARS-CoV-2 mRNA was identified by RT-PCR on conjunctival swabs.
 In one study, infectious virus was cultured from an eye swab.
 ACE2 is the cellular receptor for SARS-CoV-2.
-Two studies (Zou et al. and Sungnak et al.) have shown mRNA expression for ACE2 in human conjunctival epithelial cells.
-The expression of ACE2 protein has been shown in conjunctiva by immunohistochemistry in one study, but its presence in conjunctival epithelium remains controversial.
+Several studies have shown mRNA expression for ACE2 in human conjunctival epithelial cells.
+The expression of ACE2 protein has been shown in conjunctiva by immunohistochemistry, but whether conjunctival epithelium supports robust viral replication byb SARS-CoV-2 remains controversial.
 One study purported to show that SARS-CoV-2 could infect human conjunctival explants.
-It is possible that SARS-CoV-2 is transmitted to the conjunctiva by aerosol or through hand to eye contact.
+It is possible that SARS-CoV-2 is transmitted to the conjunctiva by aerosol or through hand to eye contact, and then replicates locally.
+But it is also possible that patients exposed to airborne virus by the ocular route may develop COVID-19 when virus is carried to the nasopharynx by the natural drainage of aqueous tears.

 - In a Journal of Medical Virology study of 30 patients hospitalized for COVID-19 in China, 1 had conjunctivitis.
 That patient—and not the other 29—had SARS-CoV-2 RNA in ocular secretions.
 This suggests that SARS-CoV-2 can cause conjunctivitis, and that infectious viral particles might be present in tears of COVID-19 patients with conjunctivitis.
 This observation was confirmed in a recent case report from China and another from Italy of patients with conjunctivitis in the setting of COVID-19.